The Aspire student experience

 - Tutoring support.

-The Aspire scholarship provides selected students with $1,000 per annum including the first year of university if students enrol in degrees at CDU*.
+The Aspire scholarship provides selected students with $1,000 per annum in Year 11 and Year 12 and gives students the opportunity to apply for a $10,000 Aspire scholarship if they enrol in a degree at CDU.

 Students may use their funds toward any of the following: